google/or-tools/examples/dotnet/README.md

 ## CSharp/FSharp project examples

-By default all the examples are compiled in a console applicaiton with the startup object being the **Classname.Main** so that when compiled the entrypoint will be known.
+By default all the examples are compiled in a console application with the startup object being the **Classname.Main** so that when compiled the entrypoint will be known.

 ## NetFx/FSharp compiler examples